Akirapearl/Akirapearl/README.md

 🌱 As a hobby, im a Magic The Gathering player, i love reading manga and scifi/young adult novels and i'm currently learning Golang!.

-⚡ Nowadays i'm a full time Technical Support Representative.
+⚡ Nowadays i'm a full time Technical Support Representative for Apigee/Google Cloud products

 😄 Pronouns: She/Her
 <!--